kshitijs21/kshitijs21.github.io/README.md

     I am a PhD student in Mathematics at Department of Mathematics, Indian Institute of Technology Bombay(IIT Bombay).
   <p>
   <p>
-    My research is mainly focused on the Homogenization of PDEs.
-Currently, I am studying the spectral problems in periodically perforated domains.
-I am also trying to do the numerical study of the same using the Layer Potentials.
+    My research primarily focuses on the field of Homogenization Theory within Partial Differential Equations.
+At present, I am investigating spectral problems arising in periodically perforated domains.
+In addition, I am engaged in the numerical analysis of these problems using Boundary Integral Equations.
   </p>
   </section>